We Love the 90 Acres We Call Home

 Modeled after the internet-sensation, NNU students are known to pause or break out in random dancing in downtown Boise to confuse the public.

 Our annual talent show.
+No talent required.

 A community-building weekend retreat in early September for all incoming freshmen.
 The retreat is in Cascade, Idaho.